Nirch10/salesstats_nirc/ReadMe.md

-# How to run project :
+# How to run the project :

 1. Clone the project from the git repository : "https://github.com/Nirch10/salesstats_nirc"
 2. Make sure you are on "master" branch